 I just dropped the kids off at the pool and came back.
 Pressed play and the song wouldn’t play.
 This happens in Tidal as well.
 Closing Spotify and re-opening it fixed the issue, but I shouldn’t have to do that.

-Now for the million dollar question, does Spotify Paid sound as good as Tidal paid?
+Now for the million-dollar question, does Spotify Paid sound as good as Tidal paid?

 Spotify uses Ogg Vorbis (basically an Alien, but a lossy Alien), vs. the FLAC (lossless) utilized by Tidal.

-If you upgrade, like I did with the Premium trial, you’re getting high quality files coming in at 320kbps.
+If you upgrade, as I did with the Premium trial, you’re getting high-quality files coming in at 320kbps.

 Tidal’s HiFi subscription boasts over 4x that at 1,411kbps.